blu-pi/econ-sim/Diary.md

 Doing a bunch of debugging.
 Learning a lot about more complex data handling.
 My implementation isn't perfect but actually not so bad.
 Code is working well!
 Also added opt args for output.
 Currently only with a test value but new ones can noew be added easily.

+More work on displaying graphical data in output UI.
+Coming towards completions.
+Still needs some testing and polish.